ammoryindub/Pandas/README.md

 The 'Ecommerce.csv' file is associated with Pandas Exercise 03

-###Pandas Exercise 01
+### Pandas Exercise 01

-first steps on how to deal with dataframes is how to read them (import them), how to write your dataset to a file (export them), we call them input, output methods

-There are variety of methods, but will highlighting the most important or commonly used methods that are relevant for practical data manipulation and analysis tasks.

-# starting with importing the libraries we need to work with
+- importing the libraries we need to work with

-import numpy as np
-import pandas as pd
-CSV file
+- CSV file
-# csv input

 df = pd.read_csv('example.csv')